YonatanRadai/fp_devopshift/fp_jenkins/README.md

 ### Credentials Setup

 Configure the following credentials in Jenkins:
-'yonatantoken' to the PAT of docker hub.
+'yonatantoken' to the PAT of docker hub and export AWS_ACCESS_KEY_ID AWS_SECRET_ACCESS_KEY with your credentials.

 ## Usage